eleven59/backpack-settings-extended/readme.md

 **Extension for BackpackSettings module**

 This package extends the BackpackSettings module:
-- you can nog use "upload" and "image" types for the field types in the database (image settings and upload disks are configurable).
 - easily create multiple backend pages for settings so you can categorize them for your users
 - custom sort order for settings list pages
 - customize entity names (use anything you want instead of "setting"/"settings")
+- translatable values for settings

 ## Installation